 18. You will be annoyed with other couples

 Watching other couples living it up might make you feel jealous in a way that is unfair to them.
 Looking at them might also make you want more from your own relationship which can induce unnecessary expectations.

 In no situation ever, should another couple be used as a yardstick to measure the success of one’s own relationship.
 We do not know the troubles others are facing and we should just focus on our own.

-By talking things out, expressing yourself, being honest and a willingness to listen to the other person.
-You must keep putting yourself in the other person’s shoes if you want to make a long distance relationship work.
+By talking things out, expressing yourself, being honest and willing to listen to the other person.
+You must keep putting yourself in the other person’s shoes if you want to make a long-distance relationship work.

 You might feel lonely more often and question your relationship.
-Moreover, you will have to do a lot of time management.
+You will also have to master the art of time management.
 You will miss your partner often and even undergo bouts of jealousy and doubt.

-This is because most couple are unable to align their end goals with each other.
+This is because most couples are unable to align their end goals with each other.
 It is important to practice healthy communication, conflict resolution and establish trust.